 The CDKTF community maintains the following remote templates that you can use to set up your project.

-The example below initializes a new CDKTF project with a remote template.
+The following example initializes a new CDKTF project with a remote template.

 $ cdktf init --template https://github.com/<user or organization>/<repo>/archive/refs/tags/v0.0.1.zip